Enchanted Kingdom: Construction

-The IAAPA assisted the Mamons on getting consultants, contractors, and suppliers to set up Enchanted Kingdom.
-Gary Goddard, who was then with Landmark Entertainment, designed and planned the park while Cincinnati-based firm International Theme Park Services, Inc. consulted the Mamons regarding amusement parks, especially on topics such as safety and operations, for the first three years.
+The IAAPA assisted the Mamons in getting consultants, contractors, and suppliers to set up Enchanted Kingdom.
+Gary Goddard, who was then with Landmark Entertainment, designed and planned the park while Cincinnati-based firm International Theme Park Services, Inc., served as consultants, especially on issues such as safety and operations, for the first three years.
 Construction on the park began in August 1994 on a property covering 10 ha.
-Construction was rushed to surpass other potential competitors seeking to establish their own amusement park in the Philippines, and the park opened on June 1995.
+Construction was rushed to beat potential competitors, and the park officially opened to the public on October 19, 1995.

 Operation

-Operations of Enchanted Kingdom were with difficulties during its first years from 1995 to 2002, with the 1997 Asian financial crisis affecting the business significantly only recovering from the financial breakdown in 2003.
+Operations of Enchanted Kingdom were difficult in its first years from 1995 to 2002, with the 1997 Asian financial crisis, affecting the business significantly only recovering from the financial breakdown in 2003.
 When business stabilized, the management began introducing two entertainment units per year.
-Business grew and was later registered the highest daytime visit to an amusement part in Region IV (Calabarzon and Mimaropa regions) from the Department of Tourism.
+Business grew and was later registered the highest daytime visit to an amusement park in Region IV (Calabarzon and Mimaropa regions) according to the Department of Tourism.
 Domestic visitors comprise the majority of the amusement park's visitors.

 In early 2020, the park's operations were halted due to the COVID-19 pandemic.
-Its operations has been resumed and halted multiple times due to the pandemic, last reopening on June 5, 2021.
+Its operations has been resumed and halted multiple times due to the pandemic, last reopening on November 6, 2021.
 The amusement park's operations was suspended again from January 5 to February 24, 2022 due to the increase of Omicron cases.